Tennessee Pass

 Fremont had a deep desire to explore high Colorado passes ever since he got the job mapping the west for possible emigration and military routes from his father in law.
 That just happened to be Senator Hart Benton, originator of the catchphrase "Manifest Destiny".
 America was destined to become a continental power stretching from sea to shining sea, which would also include California, Oregon and Mexiico, all of which where still officially spanish.
 Fremont's previous two expeditions had centered around Wyoming and its emigration highway west, the Oregon Trail.
 Only on his way back home during his second expedition had he penetrated the Rockies over Hoosier Pass and Currant Creek Pass.

 During Fremont's third expediton in August 1845, he finally returned to the Colorado Rockies and found Tenneesee Pass.
 However, now the manifest destiny thing was really gathering stream.
 His wife Jesse did her part too by embellishing stories of what happened to Kit Carson, Tom Fitzpatrick and their leader - her husband - in the wild west.
 Brigham Young was amongst the people studying Fremont's account of the west and making plans to hit the trail with a sizable contingent of followers.
 Meanwhile the mexican government reacted furiousely to the american annexation of Texas.
 Manifest destiny now called for Fremont's military services further west.
 They were about to be converted to military rifleman in a mission to conquer California with the blessing of president Polk.
-Ironically, Fremont now had little time to develop enthusiasm or pay much attention to further Colorado Pass explorations, and he barely mentions this pass in his journal.
+Ironically, Fremont now had little time to develop enthusiasm or pay much attention to further Colorado Pass explorations, and he barely mentions his crossing of the pass in his journal.
 It would later be named after the home state of assorted prosepectors who frequented the area.

 Fremont did return to passes in the Colorado Rockies one more time, several years later, now decomissioned but still working for his father in law.
 Years before the official Gunnison transcontinental railroad survey he was trying to do essentially the same thing in the Cochetopa Pass area.

-Hayden Survey (<Willow Creek Pass|Yellowjacket Pass>): Tennessee Pass was crossed by the Hayden Survey in their first summer of surveying in 1873.
+Hayden Survey (<Willow Creek Pass|Battle Hill Summit>): Tennessee Pass was crossed by the Hayden Survey in their first summer of surveying in 1873.
 One reason was to confirm the existence of Mount of the Holy Cross on its west side.
 They continued the summer with mapping a part of the Flattops lakes.

 Leadville Boom (<Hagerman Pass|Chalk Creek Pass>): Tennessee Pass today is a major route between the I70 corridor and Leadville.
 However the pass came into usage when Leadville was the economic center of the state in the early 1880s, and the area south of the pass was frontier country.
 The pass served as connection to Leadville.
 There was no road over what is now Vail Pass to the rest of the world.
 Overflow miners looking for greener mining pastures crossed Tennessee pass from Leadville and founded Redcliff, Gold Park, Holy Cross City and other early developments.